bjconlan/ctm/README.md

 using `lein uberjar` then executing the application from the jar using `java -jar target/ctm-0.1.0-SNAPSHOT-standalone.jar src/test/resources/valid/sample.txt`

+## Explanation of the problem solution

+I chose problem 2 as it was the one problem that didn't feel like yet another graph traversal problem (which we all know an love and if I was to choose again I would definitely stay away from the NP hard problem group as the imperfect nature of the task (imperfect optimization... brute force would be perfect) make it hard to be proud of the implemented solution.
+(Although I did learn a hell of a lot of things about these kinds of problems).

+The initial cut was simply to use a deterministic algorithm (First/Best fit) which was the simplest solution to the sample data (and is still found in the codebase).
+This took a few hours to implement and test and I thought I would have this challenge knocked out in a day or so.
+Boy was I wrong.
+I originally thought using something like a 'Hill climbing' algorithm would be a good candidite to solve the backfilling problem but found that it wasn't that good (tm).
+So I went back to the drawing board, researching exhaustive solutions like a Dynamic Programming or Branch and bound approach... but having the 'almost solved' Best-fit decreasing algorithm implemented and working my stubbornness got the better of me (and I hate re-writing tests) so I went back to looking at Meta-heuristic solutions and realized that the Simulated annealing algorithm provided some nice properties over local search while kept within my competency level.
+This is what you currently see in the provided implementation.

+The design of the application is very linear (no clever designs or excessive use of high order functions).

+There is a single 'reusable' namespace `bin-packing` which holds a generic implementation of the 'Best fit descending' algorithm.

+Then there is the `core` namespace (idiomatic Clojure naming) which holds the main entry point for the application and some simple command line output functions for printing usage, the resulting packed schedule etc (io tasks).

+The `input-format` namespace contains a collection of functions used to parse the file format into the used data structure by the application.

+Finally the `schedule` namespace.
+This is really just a specialized version of a simulated annealing algorithm designed around the concept of a simple 'min' 'max' constraint (used to define session boundaries).
+This is the core of the application logic & processing.

-## Reimplementation notes
+## (Re)implementation notes

 I really don't like the implemented meta-heuristic approach taken (originally 'local search' but soon realized I would need a 'global optimum' algorithm to correct/optimize the deterministic solution.
 I'm sure this solution could be solved a little more elegantly using an optimized brute force or exhaustive search method based of the premise that the maximum number of 'talks' only being 840.

 Move to using Clojure's `core.spec` library (Clojure 1.9) for validating arguments instead of doing simple pre-condition assertions on functions